mlambert125/virtualized-scroll-box/readme.md

 # &lt;virtualized-scroll-box&gt; element

-Virtualized list for displaying long lists of items
+A web component for displaying long lists of items performantly by only loading what's in view.

 ## Installation